simonscmap/Data_Submission_FileStruc_Doc/README.md

     Examples: observation, in-situ, model, satellite, remote sensing, cruise, CTD, cytometry, ....<br/><br/>
     Note these keywords are not mutually exclusive.
 For example, a CTD temperature measurement made during a cruise can have all of the following keywords: observation, in-situ, cruise, CTD

     * Data Producers: Keywords associated with the lead scientist/lab name/institute name.<br/>
     Examples: UW, University of Washington, Virginia Armbrust, Ginger

     * Cruise: The official/unoffical name of the cruise(s) during which the variable was measured, if applicable.<br/>
     Examples: KOK1606, Gradients_1, diel

     * Project name: If your data are in the context of a project, include the project name.<br/>
-    Examples: HOT, Darwin, seaflow
+    Examples: HOT, Darwin, SeaFlow

 <br/><br/>

 <a id="var_comment"></a>
 + **var_comment**<br/>
 Use this field to communicate any detailed information about this particular variable with the users.
-This could include, for example, description of a method. `var_comment` is visible in the Simons CMAP catalog (<a href="#fig_var_comment_cat">Fig. 11</a>).
+For example, this could include a description of a method. `var_comment` is visible in the Simons CMAP catalog (<a href="#fig_var_comment_cat">Fig. 11</a>).
 This field is not required.<br/>

     * Required: No (optional)
     * Constraint: No length limits